Costa Rica travel guide

 Best Time to Visit Costa Rica

-December to April is the dry season, offering the most sunshine and ideal conditions for hiking and surfing.
+December to April is the dry season, offering the most sunshine and ideal conditions for all your adventure activities.

-Surfing conditions are generally good year-round, but the dry season offers more consistent swells on the Pacific side.
+Surfing conditions are generally good year-round on the Pacific coast, but the dry season provides more consistent waves.

 Getting Around Costa Rica

-Rent a 4x4 vehicle for the most flexibility and to navigate unpaved roads, especially when heading to Monteverde.
+Rent a 4x4 vehicle for maximum flexibility and to comfortably navigate unpaved roads, especially when heading to Arenal and Monteverde.

-In San José, use Uber instead of taxis for safety and transparent pricing.
+In San José, use Uber for safety and convenience; avoid street taxis as they can overcharge tourists.

 What to Pack

-• Lightweight, quick-drying clothing for the humid climate.
+• Lightweight, quick-drying clothing for the humid climate and frequent activities.

-• Hiking boots with good ankle support for volcano trails and cloud forests.
+• Comfortable hiking boots with good grip for volcano trails and cloud forest walks.

-• Swimwear for hot springs, waterfalls, and surfing.
+• Swimwear for hot springs, waterfalls, and beach days.

 • A small daypack for excursions, carrying water, snacks, and essentials.